 Part of my summer update to the Kid Keepsakes Gallery.

 In September 1783, Peacock should have been in Pennsylvania, not Yorktown, Virginia.
-Not only was he not a soldier in the Continental Army, but none of his militias participated in the battle.
-My personal theory is that Peacock was in Yorktown as a courier of intelligence from Philadelphia to Washington.
+Not only was he not a soldier in the Continental Army, none of his militias participated in the battle.
+My personal theory is that Peacock was in there as a courier of intelligence from Philadelphia to Washington.

-Afterall, the record doesn’t say, “at the Battle of Yorktown.”
+After all, the record doesn’t say, “at the Battle of Yorktown.”
 I prefer to interpret, “at Cornwallis’ surrender,” literally.
-As, a first-hand witness to the surrender ceremony.
+As in, a first-hand witness to the surrender ceremony.

 Sistah B’s family lived in the Yorktown area for a number of years.
 I’ll never forget the Independence Day when we were at the fort and battleground park to watch fireworks.
 I couldn’t stop thinking of Peacock.

 Peacock was a major landowner in his own right.
 And, as the eldest son, he later inherited proceeds from his father’s neighboring plantation.
 Since he wasn’t a soldier, he wouldn’t have received bounty lands in compensation.
-Or, maybe he did and I just have never found a surviving record?
+Or, maybe he did as a quartermaster, and I just haven’t found a surviving record?